Forms & Certifications

 New York’s Skills Competency & Professional Values Bar Admission Requirement

-Applicants to the New York Bar who began their Juris Doctor program after August 1, 2016 are required to fulfill a skills competency and professional values requirement as detailed in Section 520.18 of the New York Rules of the Court of Appeals for the Admission of Attorneys and Counselors at Law.
+Applicants to the New York Bar who began their Juris Doctor program after August 1, 2016 or who begin their Master of Laws (LL.M.) program after August 1, 2018 are required to fulfill a skills competency and professional values requirement as detailed in Section 520.18 of the New York Rules of the Court of Appeals for the Admission of Attorneys and Counselors at Law.
 An applicant for admission to the New York Bar may satisfy the skills competency requirement by completing one of five pathways contained in Rule 520.18.

 Pathway 1 allows an applicant to satisfy this requirement by submitting a certification from the applicant’s law school confirming that (1) the law school has developed a plan identifying and incorporating into its curriculum the skills and professional values that, in the school’s judgment, are required for its graduates’ basic competence and ethical participation in the legal profession; and (2) the applicant has acquired sufficient competency in those skills and sufficient familiarity with those values.